pwsdc/pwsdc.github.io/content/posts/2024-01-18-first-spring-meeting.md

 ## Next Week

-Next Thursday is the Club & Org fair; We will still have a meeting, but Christian and Lavender will be at the club fair to promote the club.
-The meeting will be a more relaxed meeting with LeetCode problems.
+Next Thursday is the Club & Org fair; we will still have a meeting, but Christian and Lavender will be at the club fair to promote the club.
+The meeting will be more relaxed with LeetCode problems.